Please contact the following GSS Hunting Consultant

 Hunting Marco Polo sheep and ibex require rifles capable of shooting accurately up to and beyond 400 yards.
 Crosswind and angle compensation are always variables while hunting here.
 We recommend flat-shooting rifles in the .270 to .300 caliber, but it is strongly recommended that hunters arrive with a weapon that they are intimately familiar with shooting.
 Most shots will be between 200 and 400 yards; however, more opportunities will present themselves to hunters who have the ability to extend their range beyond 400 yards.

-Call today or fill out the form below and let us know what type of experience you’d like to have while Marco Polo sheep hunting in Kyrgyzstan.
+Call today or fill out the form on the right and let us know what type of experience you’d like to have while Marco Polo sheep hunting in Kyrgyzstan.
 We’ll send you information on opportunities that match your goals.
 Our experienced outfitters are second to none and we’re happy to share personal experiences with you.
 If you would like more information on Mid-Asian Ibex hunting in Kyrgyzstan, click the active link.

 14 Days with 10-full days of hunting.
 Hunters should expect two days total for transfers, one day for acclimation and rest and one day for paperwork in Bishkek at the end of their hunt for a total itinerary of 14 days in Kyrgyzstan.

 Hunting is by foot and horseback, the jeeps are only used for transportation to the camps at 10,000′ to 13,000′ plus elevation.